krhetest/LabBench.Manual/docs/index.md

 1. The first stimulus is subthreshold and set to 0.1 of the threshold of the `C01` stimulus being estimated in the threshold estimation test, and
 2. The second stimulus is the test stimulus for which the threshold intensity `Is` is being estimated.

-The example above also uses defines, which are described in the next section [Defines](#defines) and a test dependent variable `Is` that is used to adjust the intensity of the stimulus so the test can adjust this variable and in this process estimate the threshold for the stimulus.
+The example above also uses defines, which are described in the next section [Defines](#defines "A mechanism for supplying the same value to multiple parameters") and a test dependent variable `Is` that is used to adjust the intensity of the stimulus so the test can adjust this variable and in this process estimate the threshold for the stimulus.
 Please refer to  [Test documentation](#test-documentation "Documentation for each type of test available in LabBench") to discover which test dependent variables that are available in each calculated parameter for a test.

 Since `C` is used to access the result of the current test it is an error to use `C` as a test ID.
 It is also an error to use any defines or test dependent variables as a test ID.
 The easiest way to avoid these errors is to always use the notion `T[NUMBER]` where `[NUMBER]` is substituted with a consequetive number as test IDs (i.e. the first test in the protocol would have `ID="T01"`, second `ID="T02"`, etc.).
-This convention is garenteed in the implementation of LabBench never to conflict with a test dependent variable.
+This convention is garenteed to conflict with a test dependent variable, and as a protocol writer you will need to ensure that you do not use a test ID as the name of a define.

 ## Defines

 Tests are specified by setting up their parameters, in many cases it is desirable to have a mechanism by which the same parameters in multiple tests can be set to the same value.
-One example could for example the width (Ts) of stimuli in multiple threshold estimation tests.
+One example could for example the width (Ts) of stimuli in multiple threshold estimation tests, which was used in the stimulus example in [Values](#values "The type of parameters that LabBench support").

 ## Stimuli